-The market demand for automated incident response has taken off recently, as more companies shift their focus from prevention to remediation speed.
+The market demand for automated incident response has taken off recently as more companies shift their focus from prevention to remediation speed.
 CyberSponse’s success and influence in this category has been embraced and welcomed by the security industry with open arms.

 Security automation around incident response will be the new standard for organizations in the coming years.
-The CyberSponse team is already contributing our knowledge and expertise around this topic with standardization bodies so that we clearly define and educate the market on this new area of cyber security.
-If the world is building widgets, cars and everything else through automation and orchestration, isn’t it time to embrace it for cyber security?
+The CyberSponse team is already contributing our knowledge and expertise around this topic with standardization bodies so that we can clearly define and educate the market on this new area of cyber security.
+If the world is building widgets, cars, and everything else through automation and orchestration, isn’t it time to embrace it for cyber security?

 Little did I know that building CyberSponse would be one of my life’s most challenging and rewarding experiences.
 I look back and see how our technology has progressed since our original idea rap session with Kevin Mandia from Mandiant [Now CEO of FireEye].
 It’s like we went from building the first Model T to now racing Ferraris against other vendors/competitors in less than three years.
 I feel like the luckiest guy in the world, and it’s been an honor working with such a dedicated and determined team as we continue to build, scale, and differentiate in the market with CyberSponse.
 Many people shared their doubts, bet against me and the team, and were more happy to see us struggle than succeed.
 I think few realize that the more people reject you, the more it motivates a guy like me willing to do anything.
 I mean literally anything to create a healthy, functional, profitable, and unique business opportunity for our team, investors, and customers.